pmcollins/gumdrop/gumdrop.sql/README.md

 ### Discussion

 Notice that selectors and inserters are set up separately.
-This because inserting and selecting often have very different scopes.
+This because inserting and selecting often have very different scopes and requirements.
 The scope of an insert is usually just that of a single table, whereas the scope of a select typically ranges from requiring multiple tables to just a column subset of a single table.
-Also, we often need to perform some SQL operation on our columns when we select them.
-A `Selector`, therefore, is defined independently so that it may have any combination of selecting from just a few columns, selecting from something other than a real table, selecting columns that are the result of SQL operations/functions, or selecting from multiple tables via a join.
+Also, we often need to perform SQL operations on our columns when we select them.
+A `Selector`, therefore, is defined independently so that it may have any combination of selecting from just a few columns, selecting from something other than real tables, selecting columns that are the result of SQL operations/functions, or selecting from multiple tables via a join.